-Figure 42: Pipe Sleeve Options.
+Figure 38: Pipe Sleeve Options.

 - (A) Sleeve

-- (B) Insulation
+- B Insulation

-- © Lagging
+- C Lagging

 - (D) Caulk

 - (E) Band

-- F Water-resistant layer
+- (F) Water-resistant layer

 - G Sleeve with edge

-- HLagging
+- (H) Lagging

-- (I) Mortar or other fire-resistant caulk
+- Mortar or other fire-resistant caulk

+- Fire-resistant insulation

 When filling an access hole with mortar, cover the area with steel plate so that the insulation will not fall through.
 For this area, use fire-resistant materials for both the insulation and cover.
 (Vinyl cover should not be used.)